 Almost every time we talk about VTOL concepts (vertical take-off and landing aircraft), we are faced with the scaled-down version of an airplane that can carry four to five people and some cargo.
 A company based in Israel, Urban Aeronautics, is determined to create the first of the flying cars that look like automobiles, without wings.
 And it looks like they're doing a great job.

 Last year some VTOL models passed me: SkyDrive, City Hawk e Cyclocar.
 Their common feature is that their shape is reminiscent of the traditional design of a car.
-Aside from the promise of carrying more people for shorter journeys, the biggest benefit of these flying machines would be that they don't require specific runways for landing.
+Aside from the promise of carrying more people for shorter trips, the biggest benefit of these flying machines would be that they don't require specific runways for landing.

 Flying machines and where to create them